zio/zio/docs/datatypes/contextual/services/random.md

 } yield ()
 ```

 Random service has a `setSeed` which helps us to alter the state of the random generator.
-It is useful when writing the test version of Random service when we need a generation of the same sequence of numbers.
+It is useful for setting up a test version of Random service when we need to reproduce always the same sequence of numbers.

 ```scala mdoc:compile-only
 import zio._